-Toxic Tort and Environmental Litigation - Represented parties in complex, multiparty litigation involving toxic tort personal injury, property damage, medical monitoring and relocation claims.
-Successfully obtained exclusion of plaintiffs’ fate and transport expert testimony in toxic tort matters.
-Handled Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) cost recovery and natural resource damage claims brought by federal, state and tribal authorities.
-Represented clients in Superfund allocation alternative dispute resolution proceedings.
+Toxic Tort and Environmental Litigation – Kirk represents parties in complex, multiparty litigation involving toxic tort personal injury, property damage, medical monitoring and other claims for injunctive relief.
+He has successfully obtained exclusion of plaintiffs’ fate and transport expert testimony in toxic tort matters.
+Kirk has litigated CERCLA cost recovery and natural resource damage claims brought by federal, state and tribal authorities.

-- obtaining summary judgment in a property damage case brought by approximately 200 plaintiffs alleging reduced property values as a result of soil lead contamination;
+- obtained summary judgment in Oklahoma federal court on property damage claims brought by approximately 200 plaintiffs alleging reduced property values as a result of alleged soil lead contamination;

-- the dismissal of over 175 plaintiffs in a property damage case for failure to adequately respond to written discovery;
+- achieved dismissal of over 175 plaintiffs in a property damage case in Oklahoma federal court for failure to adequately respond to written discovery;

-- representing alleged successors to former hard rock mining companies in favorable resolution of natural resource damage and property damage claims brought by a Native American tribe; and
+- obtained favorable resolution of natural resource damage and property damage claims brought by tribal authorities in Oklahoma.

-- representing manufacturing companies in response to governmental claims for remediation under CERCLA and Resource Conservation and Recovery Act (RCRA).
+- representing manufacturing and mining companies in response to governmental demands for investigation and remediation under CERCLA and RCRA in EPA Regions 5, 6 and 7.

 Kirk F. Marty, Criminal Prosecution of Responsible Corporate Officers and Negligent Conduct under Environmental Law, 23:3 Natural Resources & Environment, Winter 2009, at 37.